 Cuba is not Havana Vieja.
 Cuba is not Vedado.

 I visited Cuba first time in 2014 for almost 5 months.
 It seems like ages ago.
-Last year, in 2016, I went back.
+In 2016, I went back.
 In Havana some things are slowly changing but in the country side life goes on as when I first time visited.

 However, I also got a chance to experience some of the less visited places on the Caribbean island.
 In this post, I want to show you parts of the reality in the Cuban villages.
 The Cuba that you don’t usually see.